systemik/ians-davinci-resolve-scripts/README.md

 > python3 renderByRegexp.py --preset 'Quick MP4' --dest ~/work/renders --keep 'selects$'
 ```

-This will render every timeline whose name ends in "selects", using the preset "Quick MP4", and set the destination folder to "~/work/renders".
+This will render every timeline whose name ends in `selects`, using the preset `Quick MP4`, and set the destination folder to `~/work/renders`.

 ### renderBySuffix.py